 - Prepare and maintain an emergency preparedness kit with enough supplies on hand to be self-sufficient for at least three days, and preferably up to one week.

 - Know when and how to turn off electricity, water and gas at the main switch and valves.

 - Evaluate your building for safety, including ensuring your building can withstand a serious earthquake or other emergency.

 - Always store flammable material safely away from ignition sources like water

 heaters, furnaces and stoves.

-- Be sure smoke alarms are installed throughout your home.
-If the smoke alarm runs on batteries, or has battery back-up power, replace batteries at least once per year.
+- Be sure smoke alarms are installed throughout your facility.
+If the smoke alarm runs on batteries or has battery back-up power, replace batteries at least once per year.
 If the low battery warning beeps, replace the battery immediately.
-All smoke alarms in your house should be tested every month using the alarm test button.
+All smoke alarms should be tested every month using the alarm test button.